scottamain/community/docs/index.md

 ## StableHLO

-A versioned operator set for ML computations that provides data portability between ML frameworks and compilers.
+An operator set spec that provides a shared abstraction for ML programs between different ML frameworks and compilers.

++ <span class="material-icon">description</span>
+  **Portability**
+  All major ML frameworks (JAX, PyTorch, TensorFlow) can produce models represented in StableHLO.

 + <span class="material-icon">history</span>
-  **Backward-compatible versions**

-+ <span class="material-icon">description</span>
-  **Serializable format**
+  **Stability**
+  StableHLO programs can be serialized into MLIR bytecode that provides long-term stability and backward-compatibility guarantees.

 ## XLA Compiler

 An ML compiler that optimizes models for high-performance execution across hardware platforms including GPUs, CPUs, and ML accelerators.

 + <span class="material-icon">terminal</span>
   **Build anywhere**
   Build and compile your models optimally across leading ML frameworks such as TensorFlow, PyTorch, and JAX.

 + <span class="material-icon">speed</span>
   **Scale your performance**
   Maximize and scale performance through a wide range of production-tested optimization passes and automated partitioning for model parallelism.

 + <span class="material-icon">developer_board</span>
   **Run anywhere**
   Run your models anywhere with support for all leading ML backends including GPUs, CPUs, and ML accelerators.

 + <span class="material-icon">home_repair_service</span>
   **Simplify your tools**
   Eliminate the complexity of managing diverse domain-specific compilers.
 OpenXLA leverages the power of MLIR to bring the best capabilities into a single compiler toolchain.

+## IREE

+A next-generation compiler technology focused on low-overhead, latency-sensitive ML compilation and serving.

++ <span class="material-icon">extension</span>
+  **Modular**
+Provides a reusable and extensible architecture, built from the ground up in MLIR.

++ <span class="material-icon">open_with</span>
+  **Scalable**
+  Scales up to meet the needs of datacenters and down to meet the constraints of mobile and embedded systems.

 </div>
 </div>